 Tofu and tempeh pack protein and antioxidants.
 And some are fortified with calcium.
 Use the texture of tofu as a guide to help you incorporate it into dishes.
 Add smooth silken tofu to smoothies, soups and puddings.
-Soft tofu resembles ricotta cheese or scrambled eggs and is best mixed in rice, pastas or in sandwiches.
+Soft tofu resembles ricotta cheese or scrambled eggs and is best incorporated into rice, pastas or in sandwiches.
 Bake nuggets from extra-firm tofu or cube them and sauté with stir-fry vegetables.
 Tempeh is made from fermented soybeans, and its texture resembles extra-firm tofu and can be used in a similar way.

 Beans and Lentils

 Beans and lentils offer protein, fiber, folate, potassium and magnesium, and preparation is simple.
 Lentils cook in 20 to 30 minutes, while soaking dried beans for 4 hours, or overnight, is recommended.
 Discard the soaking water and simmer beans in fresh water for 60 to 90 minutes.
 Alternatively, you can cook up dried lentils and beans in a pressure cooked to save time.
 Refrigerate cooked beans and use within 4 days or freeze for 3 months.
-Canned beans are convenient, and if 'no salt added' cans are unavailable, drain and rinse beans thoroughly to remove almost half the sodium.
+Canned beans and lentils are convenient, and if “no salt added” cans are unavailable, drain and rinse beans thoroughly to remove almost half the sodium.

 Beans and lentils come in many types and colors, making it fun to experiment.
 Create a chart with your child and cook a new variety each week, and have them draw a smiley face next to their favorites.
-Add beans to soups, salsa, rice or salads.
+Add beans to soups, salsa, rice and salads.
 Make bean enchiladas or quesadillas.
-Add to grilled cheese sandwiches, scoop with endive leaves or corn chips, or puree into dips or baked goods including cookies or brownies.
+Add to grilled cheese sandwiches, scoop with corn chips, or puree into dips or baked goods including cookies or brownies.

 Nuts and Nut Butters

 Parents often ask what nuts are healthiest, but, in reality, they all are — providing protein, healthy fats, selenium and vitamin E. Try raw unsalted nuts and natural nut butters without salt, sugar or partially hydrogenated vegetable oils.
-Combining nuts with foods your child already eats is also a good option to get the benefits of nuts.
+Combining nuts with foods your child already eats also is a good option to get the benefits of nuts.
 Offer with fruit for a balanced snack, or pack a handful with your child's favorite crackers or dried fruit to go.
-Pistachios are fun to shell, while walnuts, cashews and pine nuts are soft and almonds are naturally sweet.
-For breakfast items, add chopped nuts to muffins, bread and pancake batters, or sprinkle on oatmeal or low-sugar breakfast cereal.
-Mix in salads, rice and quinoa.
+Pistachios are fun to shell, while walnuts, cashews and pine nuts are soft; almonds and pecans are naturally sweet.
+For breakfast, add chopped nuts to muffins, bread and pancake batters, or sprinkle on oatmeal or low-sugar breakfast cereal.
+Add to salads, rice and quinoa.
 Nut butters also taste good when added to oatmeal and smoothies.

 Contrary to popular belief, eating an egg a day does not raise blood cholesterol.
 Eggs offer low-cost high-quality protein, B vitamins, minerals and choline, a nutrient critical for many body functions.